+We will now look at wiring interposing relays to connect an NPN and PNP sensors into the PLC.
 Interposing relay means a device that will separate two different circuits.
-The isolation can be for current consumption, voltage differences, voltage references or a combination of both current and voltage.
-We can use these relays to help connect our inputs and outputs on our programmable logic controller.
+The isolation can be for current consumption, voltage differences, voltage references, or a combination of both current and voltage.
+We can use these relays to help connect our inputs and outputs to our programmable logic controller.
 (PLC)

 Standard PLC relay outputs will usually have a specification around 0.5 amps of current at 220 Volts AC.
 If we need to switch a solenoid that requires 1.2 amps of current at 220 Volts AC, we need a relay that will be able to handle that current and voltage.
 Our PLC will drive that (interposing) relay coil and the contacts will then drive the solenoid.
 If something goes wrong with the solenoid and it draws too many amps.
 The interposing relay will fail and the PLC outputs will be protected.